 The rest of this article assumes you are using an OAuth 2.0 token

-For Entra ID authentication, see TBD.
+For Entra ID authentication, see Using Entra ID Authentication with the Control API.

 The OAuth token is generated through a call to https://api.REGION.workspot.com/oauth/token.
 Its parameters include the string “Client_ID:Client_Secret” that you got from Workspot Control, and a few other parameters, such as the email and password of a Control administrator.
 See the sample code for details.